sohail9744/JavaScriptCodingInterviewQuestions/README.md

 ## Day 13

-- Sum of all numbers from start to end given number
+- Print of all numbers from start to end given number

 ```javascript
 printSeries(1, 4);